Understanding and Successfully Treating Pancreatic Cancer in Dogs

-The canine pancreas produces the enzymes needed to break down specific foods.
-Canines naturally produce a low amount of enzymes due to the fact that their natural evolutionary diet did not require a high amount.
+The canine’s pancreas is essentially a gland that produces the enzymes needed to break down specific foods.
+Canines naturally produce a low amount of enzymes due to the fact that their natural ,evolutionary diet did not require a high amount.

 The pancreas also produces hormones such as insulin which is the main hormone regulating sugar levels in the blood as well as gastrin, which stimulates the production of acid in the stomach and intestines.

-There’s been a dramatic rise in most types of canine cancer in recent years and certain foods and diets are considered to be a major culprit.
+The causes for canine pancreatic cancer are not well understood.
+There’s been a dramatic rise in many types of canine cancer in recent years, especially in the organs of the digestive tract, and certain foods and diets are considered to be a major contributor.

 When foods or ingredients that are unnatural to a dogs physiology are introduced, their pancreas is unable to secrete the proper enzymes.
 As a result, the chemistry in the canines digestive tract is severely off, thus prohibiting it to function properly.
-This intensely challenges the immune system causing a number of health complications and opening the door to a number diseases, including cancer.
+This intensely challenges the pancreas as well as the immune system as a whole, causing a number of health complications and opening the door to disease.

 It’s unfortunate, but many dog owners ( including myself at one point) unknowingly feed their dog a foods that actually causes these complications.